We offer a free expertise!

 How do I know their value?

-If stamps have been collected in so-called illustrated albums, the collector has usually shown great interest and accordingly has invested more in the hobby.
-Illustrated albums are structured sheets on which stamps for a particular area of collection are printed chronologically in sequence on sheets.
-On this basis, it is possible to orientate oneself for the completeness of a collection.
-The more complete the album, the greater the value of the collection.
-In the case of coins, a first glance at the album is sufficient to see whether the collection was assembled by country or area, or rather across the board.
+If stamps have been collected in so-called illustrated albums, the collector has probably invested more in their hobby than most amateur collectors.
+Illustrated albums contain structured sheets on which images of stamps for a particular country or geographical area are printed chronologically.
+This format makes it easy to judge the completeness of a collection.
+The more complete the album, the greater its value.

 Stamps and Coins